top of page

 'The First Temple' Detail

-Extending the metaphor, they become upright prison bars, preventing entry and escape, separating us from the 'secret of things'.
-It has been said by many writers that 'Painting' is an irrational activity with no clear utilitarian value, but the interplay of line, tone, texture and colour makes silent demands on all of us, if we are prepared to allocate time and look beyond the immediacy of our initial sensations.
+Extending this metaphor, the trees resemble vertical prison bars, obstructing entry and escape, and separating us from the 'secret of things'.
+Numerous writers have noted that 'Painting' is an irrational activity lacking clear utilitarian value.
+However, the interaction of line, tone, texture, and color exerts a silent influence on us all, provided we are willing to dedicate time and look beyond our initial impressions.

 'The First Temple in a Room' Mixed media painting by peter corr on canvas